SeiryuZ/HemeWeb/proposal/README.md

   2. **Orchestrate HemeLB cluster deployment**

       Next, I plan to create a deployment script for HemeLB.
 I have select preliminary tools for deploying the HemeLB image into a cluster.
+These tools are CfnCluster [39], Ansible [40], and Chef [41].
 However, further investigation in the project execution will be necessary.
-These tools will configure the cluster in an automatic fashion so that it is ready for use.
-I will be able to configure the cluster with a script at the end of this task.
+These tools will configure the cluster in an automatic fashion so that it is ready for use by the HemeWeb web application.
+The preliminary design of the cluster's interaction with HemeWeb can be observed in Figure 4.

   3. **Develop HemeWeb to do HemeLB simulation [Phase 1]**